mehrdadhz-77/article_search_engine/README.md

 ## Project Description
-A big data search engine designed to rank academic articles based on query-title similarity and citation-based importance.
+A Big Data search engine designed to rank academic articles based on query-title similarity and citation-based importance.
 The engine mimics Google Scholar's ranking mechanism by combining string similarity with PageRank computed from citation graphs using a custom MapReduce implementation in PySpark.

 ## Key Features
 - Query-based search using keyword similarity in article titles